jeffkinnison/florin-iris/README.md

 pip install florin
 ```

-This code is under active development, and we welcome any contributions form the community.
+This code is under active development, and we welcome any contributions from the community.